jkomoros/prompt-garden/README.md

 Which type of completion_model to use for prompt.
 Currently the only legal value is `openai.com:gpt-3.5-turbo`.

+#### embedding_model

+Which type of embedding_model to use for embed.
+Currently the only legal value is `openai.com:text-embedding-ada-002`.

 #### mock

 If true, then calls that would otherwise hit a remote LLM will instead return a local result.